 A monthly budget is nothing more than a plan for how you want to spend your money for the month.
 When you have a plan and a goal, you can train your brain to forgo things that are not important and save for things that really matter to you.

-Which kind of monthly budget to set up depends very much on your personal preferences and needs.
-Some people love apps which automate the process and can show you how your money and spending break down in bar charts and the like.
+Which kind of monthly budget to set up depends on your personal preferences and needs.
+Some people love apps which automate the process and can show you how your money and spending break down.
 Others prefer using a spreadsheet or journal.
 Some find systems like the envelope method or 50/30/20 rule helpful.
-Do a bit of online research; you’ll likely spend more wisely once you find a system that suits you.
+Do a bit of online research; you may spend more wisely once you find a system that suits you.

 6. Figuring Out What Habits Eat Up Your Budget

 After you’ve tracked your expenses, it might be shocking to see where your money is going.
 You might have a few habits, such as shopping too often or splurging on gourmet dining, that take up more of your budget than you would like.
-Or you might have unwittingly signed up for quite a number of streaming services when you only really watch a couple of them.
-Perhaps your weekend brunches with friends have gotten more pricey than you ever realized.
+Or you might have signed up for a number of streaming services when you only really watch a couple of them.

 By identifying what is burning through your money, you can then take steps to spend more wisely.
-Changing up a few of these habits can help you stretch your budget and spend your money wisely.
-You’ll probably open up some funds for savings, too.
+Changing up a few of these habits can help you stretch your budget, save more, and spend your money wisely.

 7. Putting Money on Your Credit Card When You Can Afford to Pay It Off

-You do not want to pay credit card interest.
-In 2022, the average credit card interest rate is close to 20%, making this one of the most expensive ways to finance a purchase.
-In a nutshell, you wind up paying a 20% surcharge if you buy things with plastic and don’t pay it off ASAP.
+As of June 2024, the average credit card interest rate is more than 24%, making this one of the most expensive ways to finance a purchase.
+In a nutshell, you wind up paying a 24%-plus surcharge if you buy things with plastic and don’t pay it off right away.

 8. Thinking About Long-Term Effects of Purchases

-The average American spends $314 on impulse purchases each month, according to a recent poll.
-That’s nearly 4,000 after-tax dollars each year for unplanned purchases.
-If spending wisely is your goal, you should ask yourself: Wouldn’t that money be put to better use elsewhere, such as a vacation or an investment?
+The average American spends approximately $150 on impulse purchases each month, data shows.
+That’s $1,800 a year for unplanned purchases.
+If spending wisely is your goal, you should ask yourself: Wouldn’t that money be put to better use elsewhere, such as a vacation or in savings?

-One trick to curb impulse spending is to acknowledge the emotional component.
+One way to curb impulse spending is to acknowledge the emotional component.
 Some of us shop when we are feeling bored, angry, or sad.
 Purchasing some cool new gizmo or a great jacket can be a distraction and a mood booster.
-One way to short-circuit this emotional spending can be to imagine the item in your house and how it looks used a few years from now.
+One strategy to help short-circuit this emotional spending can be to imagine the item in your house and how it will look used a few years from now.
 If you can visualize its future (being out of style, faded, worn, or broken), you might not want to purchase it in the first place.
-Think of, say, a currently stylish pair of boots sitting at the back of your closet with other unworn impulse buys.
 That may help you realize that the item isn’t as vital as it feels when you are shopping.

-You might also want to think about the long-term financial impact the purchase will have.
-If you, say, make a lot of impulses or splash out on a fully-loaded new car, these costs can either snowball due to interest or shadow your finances for years to come.
+You might also want to consider the long-term financial impact the purchase will have.
+If you make a lot of impulse buys, these costs can either snowball due to interest or shadow your finances for years to come.

 9. Tracking Your Finances Daily

 Following your money closely can help you spend wisely.
-Not that you want to be a slave to dollars and cents, but there are fun ways you can keep track of your spending in today’s technology-rich world, including money-management apps.
+Fortunately, there are easy ways you can keep track of your spending in today’s technology-rich world, including money-management apps.
 These can connect your bank accounts, credit cards, investment accounts, and more to give you a snapshot of your financial health.

 If, say, you see that your credit card balance is climbing, you might decide to cook pasta versus ordering takeout that night.
 Or perhaps you notice that with a recent rent increase, you are struggling a bit to cover all your expenses.
 That trend might convince you to economize some of your spending or start a side hustle to bring in more cash.